Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 • Textural refinement

-Roman pizza toppings are meant to sit cleanly on the base.
+Roman toppings are meant to sit cleanly on the base.
 They shouldn’t soak through or collapse the structure.

 Proper fermentation strengthens the dough so it can: